FruityWelsh/mycroft-cl/README.md

 Setup for development:

-I currently use poetry for depency managment.
+I currently use poetry for dependency managment.

 I also use black and mypy for code linting and include pre-commit hooks for them.